Albert Levitt: Return to Washington

 Levitt's resignation was accepted on August 1, 1936, and he was again appointed a special assistant attorney general, to work in the Office of the Solicitor General.
 When Cramer was nominated for a second term as governor, early the following year, his nomination was referred to the Senate Committee on Territories and Insular Possessions.
 Maryland Senator Millard Tydings, its chair, knowing of Levitt's opposition and seeking to block Cramer's reappointment, invited him to testify, which he did.
 Levitt's appearance in January 1937 (he testified again in April) put Cummings in the position of having one of his assistants publicly oppose an appointment by Roosevelt, who had made him attorney general.
 Cummings let the press know Levitt had acted without his knowledge or consent, and described his actions as "disgusting".
 Roosevelt and his administration put pressure on Tydings, who was up for re-election the following year, and the senator dropped his opposition to Cramer.
 Roosevelt promised Senate Majority Leader Joseph Robinson that he would have Levitt fired.

 Levitt also publicly opposed the president's court-packing plan, and was listed as a witness before the Senate Judiciary Committee, though he was not called to testify.
 In early July 1937, a Justice Department spokesman indicated that Levitt was about to be dismissed, and he resigned.
 The resignation letter, addressed to Cummings, was accepted in a letter by one of Cummings's underlings, and it omitted any praise of Levitt's job performance, as was customary under the circumstances.
 This was seen as a rebuke to Levitt.
 Levitt's resignation was effective August 10, 1937.

 Challenging Black (Ex parte Levitt)

-On August 12, 1937, Roosevelt nominated Senator Hugo Black of Alabama as an associate justice of the Supreme Court, to fill the vacancy caused by the retirement of Justice Willis Van Devanter.
-Black had been elected for a six-year Senate term beginning in 1933; Van Devanter had retired soon after Congress passed a statute authorizing a pension for retired justices.
-Black's nomination was controversial, even though it was not then generally known he had been a Ku Klux Klan member, and for the first time in almost half a century, a presidential nomination of a senator was not immediately and unanimously confirmed.
+On August 12, 1937, Roosevelt nominated Senator Hugo Black of Alabama as an associate justice of the Supreme Court, to fill the vacancy caused by the retirement of Justice Willis Van Devanter, which occurred shortly after Congress increased the pension paid to retired justices to 100 per cent of salary.
+Black had been elected for a six-year Senate term beginning in 1933.
+His nomination was controversial for political reasons, even though it was not then generally known he had been a Ku Klux Klan member, and for the first time in almost half a century, a presidential nomination of a senator was not immediately and unanimously confirmed.
 Nevertheless, Black was confirmed, 63–16, on August 17.